AaltoSciComp/python-for-scicomp/data-visualization.rst

 -----------------------------

 - Matplotlib allows to customize almost every aspect of a plot.
-- Do not customize manually using a graphical program (not easily repeatable/reproducible).
 - It is useful to study `Matplotlib parts of a figure <https://matplotlib.org/faq/usage_faq.html#parts-of-a-figure>`__ so that we know what to search for to customize things.
 - You can also select among pre-defined themes/